With 33 new cases, Bahia has 101 infected with monkeypox

 There are 67 in Salvador; 6 in Feira de Santana; 4 in Conceição da Feira; 3 in Lauro de Freitas; 3 in Vitória da Conquista; 2 in Maracas; 2 in Santo Antônio de Jesus; 1 in Cairo; 1 in Conceição do Almeida; 1 in Conceição do Coité; 1 in Conceição do Jacuípe; 1 in Ilhéus; 1 in Irecê; 1 in Itabela; 1 in Jeremoab; 1 in Juazeiro; 1 in Mutuípe; 1 in Pé de Serra; 1 Teixeira de Freitas; and 1 in Xique-Xique.

-In addition to those confirmed, Bahia has reported 392 suspected cases awaiting laboratory diagnosis and another 24 probable cases.
+In addition to confirmed cases, Bahia has reported 392 suspected cases awaiting laboratory diagnosis and another 24 probable cases.
 Data may still change.

 The first case in the state was registered on July 13.
 The patient was a resident of Salvador and sought a private hospital with symptoms such as high fever, adenomegaly – swelling in the glands in the neck – and rashes on the body.
 Then he was sent to home isolation.